jadecobra/python_tdd_exercises/source/functions/functions_3.rst

 ----

 *********************************************************************************
-a better way to handle the results changing
+a better way to test why use a function
 *********************************************************************************

 ----